antoinebrijesh13/My-portfolio/README.md

 * **HTML5:** For structuring the web content.
 * **CSS3:** For styling the user interface.
-    * _[Optional: Mention specific CSS frameworks like Bootstrap, Tailwind CSS, etc., if used]_
 * **JavaScript:** For interactivity and dynamic content.
-    * _[Optional: Mention specific JS libraries/frameworks like React, Vue, Angular, jQuery, etc., if used]_

 ---